Safe and Active Schools program

 Safe and active school travel offers many benefits, including:

-In 2024, the City rolled out a new traffic safety program which reduced speed limits on all City streets within a 500-metre radius of School District 71 schools to 40 km / hour.
-30 km/h limits still apply in designated school and playground zones during posted hours.
+In 2024, the City rolled out a new traffic safety program which reduced speed limits on all City streets within a 500-metre radius of School District 71 schools to 40 km/hour.
+Thirty km/hour limits still apply in designated school and playground zones during posted hours.
 The SAS program is another traffic safety initiative undertaken by the City of Courtenay aimed at improving road safety for children and families.

-Over the coming months and years, schools in the City of Courtenay will participate in the development of School Travel Plans.
+Over the coming months and years, schools in the City of Courtenay will participate in the development of Green Community Canada's School Travel Planning program.
 This process involves working directly with each school (including students, administration and families) in the City of Courtenay to identify barriers to safe and active school travel.
 The next step would be recommending a range of actions to address these concerns through programs, built environment improvements and policies.

 The SAS project team will help with the data collection process, identify infrastructure improvements, lead interest holders through the process, and collaboratively create action plans that reflect local issues and proposed solutions.

-To meet program goals, all SAS travel action plans will use the 6 Es of school travel planning:
+To meet program goals, all SAS travel action plans will use the six Es of school travel planning:

 Participating schools